 This review is a review of an Arc copy I received from Hear Our Voices Book Tours from the Legendborn Instagram Tour

 While this book was fast-paced from the very beginning it still took a couple pages for me to get into the story.
 But once I was into the story it was an amazing ride.

 The magic systems well were explained and they were quite interesting.
 I loved the fact though the different magic systems were coming from basically the same place the branches were so different.
 Also the fact that the magic used by Black people is connected to Black History was a really great story element.

 One detail that I loved immensely even though it definitely wasn’t put into the story for enjoyment purposes per-se was the fact that Tracy Deonn didn’t shy away from showcasing the everyday struggles with racism that Black people go through.
 I don’t know why but I was kind of expecting the story to just focus on the magic and glance over the everyday details.
 I also loved the mundane moments that in the midst of the action and magic.

 I loved Bree as I character and the other characters were very 3 dimensional and intriguing.
 I also loved Nick and Sel as characters and I loved Nick as a love interest for Bree .

 Almost finished I want to mention that this book had Non-Binary, Sapphic and Bi or Pan Representation.
 Also the plot twists !!

-That’s All I Got Danielle.
+That’s All I Got Romy.